-Established on 1 July 2012 through enabling legislation in each jurisdiction, the single Pool is comprised of a Reserve Bank of Australia (RBA) account for each State and Territory to receive all (ABF and block) Commonwealth and (ABF only) State and Territory public hospital funding.
+The single Pool, comprising a Reserve Bank of Australia (RBA) account for each State and Territory, was established on 1 July 2012 through enabling legislation to receive all Commonwealth (ABF and block) and State and Territory (ABF only) public hospital funding.
+Each State and Territory has established a State Managed Fund to manage block funding.

-Commonwealth payments into the Pool are made as equal monthly instalments of an estimated annual payment.
-States and Territories can determine how much and when they deposit funds into the Pool and State Managed Funds.
+Commonwealth payments into the Pool are made as equal monthly instalments of an estimated annual payment, while States and Territories can determine how much and when they deposit funds into the Pool and State Managed Funds.

-To ensure payments from the Pool are correct, no payment is made until the respective State or Territory confirms the payment and instructs the Administrator to make payment on their behalf.
+To ensure that payments from the Pool are correct, no payment will be made until the respective State or Territory has validated and instructed the Administrator to make payment on its behalf.

 The Pool accounts are audited each year, have transparent accounting and reporting, and meet all other COAG and legislative requirements.